Daishoin Temple

 Google Maps

 Daishoin Temple is located south of the city center in a peaceful area.
-You can reach it in a 5-minute walk from the Daishoin Iriguchi bus stop on the Maru Bus West and East Loop.
+You can reach it with a 5-minute walk from the Daishoin Iriguchi bus stop on the Maru Bus West and East Loop.
 It's also just a 5-10 minute bike ride from Hagi Station.

 Resources